 The five runners up will each receive a copy of Dr Anna Howard’s recently published and important book on EU Cross-Border Commercial Mediation.
 They are Mitchell Abbott (CMS), Megan Anderson (Anderson Strathern), Lorna MacFarlane (Dentons), Amy Roberts (CMS) and Hikari Saito (PhD student at the University of Aberdeen).

-Core is hosting an event in association with Young Mediators on Tuesday 18 May at 1730 to showcase each of the entries and to provide a forum for the entries to be discussed with the audience (hopefully enabling them to be synthesised into a single overall presentation to policy-makers).
+Core hosted an event in association with Young Mediators on Tuesday 18 May to showcase each of the entries and to provide a forum for the entries to be discussed with the audience (hopefully enabling them to be synthesised into a single overall presentation to policy-makers).

 John Sturrock commented: “It’s inspiring to see the next generation of professionals really engaging with mediation in such thoughtful and sophisticated ways.
 It’s been a privilege to read the ideas in each of these excellent entries.
 I hope policy-makers will take notice of the proposals.
 And I am delighted that Young Mediators are co-hosting the event in May as the next generation has so much to contribute.”